Ebiroll/qemu_esp32/README.md

 Qemu also works with esp-adf
 ```
 export ADF_PATH=~/esp/esp-adf
-Or as in my case I use the released 1.0 version
+Or as in my case, I use the released 1.0 version
 export ADF_PATH=~/esp/esp-adf-v1.0